Nsralla/My-Blog---Django-Framework-/README.md

 # 📝 My Blog
-- Django Project This is a personal blogging website built with Django.
+- **Django Project** — This is a personal blogging website built with Django.
 It allows you to view posts, read details about each one, and showcases a basic layout using Django's template engine, static files, and URL routing.
+- The project **originally used static data**, but it has now been **upgraded to use Django models and a SQLite3 database**, making it dynamic and more scalable.

 ## 🚀 Features

-- Homepage showing intro or highlights - All blog posts listed with titles, images, and excerpts - Detailed view for each blog post - 404 error page - Modular template structure using `base.html` - Custom CSS per page - Static image handling - Clean URL routing
+- Homepage showing intro or highlights
+- All blog posts listed with titles, images, and excerpts
----
+- Detailed view for each blog post
+- 404 error page
+- Modular template structure using `base.html`
+- Custom CSS per page
+- Static image handling
+- Clean URL routing
+- **Database-backed content** using Django models and SQLite3

+--
 ## 🛠️ Setup Instructions
 1. **Clone the repository**  ```bash git clone https://github.com/Nsralla/My-Blog---Django-Framework.git cd My-Blog---Django-Framework
 2.  **Install dependencies**  Make sure you have Python and pip installed, then run:  ```bash pip install -r requirements.txt